ManticoreGamesInc/platform-documentation/src/core_api.md

 Abilities can be activated by association with an Action Binding.
 Their internal state machine flows through the phases: Ready, Cast, Execute, Recovery and Cooldown.
 An Ability begins in the Ready state and transitions to Cast when its Binding (e.g. Left mouse click) is activated by the owning player.
 It then automatically flows from Cast to Execute, then Recovery and finally Cooldown.
 At each of these state transitions it fires a corresponding event.

-If an Ability is interrupted during its Cast phase it will go back to Ready, but if it's interrupted during Execute or Recovery it will skip to the Cooldown phase.

 | Property                | Return Type          | Description                                                                                                                                                               | Tags       |
 | ----------------------- | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- |
 | `isEnabled`             | bool                 | Turns an ability on/off.
 It stays on the player but is interrupted if isEnabled is set to False during an active Ability.
 True by default.                               | Read-Write |